Waltons4eva/ubiquitywe/README.md

 * Works nicely in Firefox 60+ (also works in Chrome).
-* The fully functional parser of the last version of the original "legacy" Ubiquity by [satyr](https://bitbucket.org/satyr/ubiquity) is implanted, so the existing "legacy" commands (which are still compatible with the new Firefox functionality) could be ported more seamlessly (there is no backward compatibility with the existing parserless UbiChr commands).
+* The fully functional parser of the last version of the original "legacy" Ubiquity by [satyr](https://bitbucket.org/satyr/ubiquity) is implanted, so the existing "legacy" commands (which are still compatible with the new Firefox functionality) could be ported seamlessly (there is no backward compatibility with the existing parserless UbiChr commands).
 * Completion by TAB key and clickable suggestions.
-* ported makeSearchCommand from the original Ubiquity
+* Ported makeSearchCommand from the original Ubiquity, so Google search output looks clean now.
 * Some missing API of "legacy" Ubiquity CmdUtils (eg. renderTemplate, getHtmlSelection) is implemented.
 * Ace code editor (which has decent search functionality) is used instead of CodeMirror.
 * Settings and command list pages are resemble the ones from the original Ubiquity.